-- 1. Goleta

-- 2. Mandalay

-- 3. Moorpark

-- 4. Ormond Beach

-- 5. Santa Clara

-- C.5.2.
-For each proposed project, Seller is required to provide any current, up-todate reports for the Interconnection System Impact Study and Interconnection Facilities Study or any other Interconnection Study documents as they are available.

-- C.6.
-Contract Term

-- C.6.1.
-Some portion of project deliverability must include the entire calendar year 2021 (from 1/1/2021 to 12/31/2021)

-- C.6.2.
-Projects can start Delivery (COD) as early as 1/1/2018, subject to C.7.1

-C.6.3.
-Projects that are directly electrically connected to the Goleta, Johanna or Santiago High Voltage substations can start Delivery as early as 1/1/2015, subject to C.7.1

-C.7.
-Proposal Structure

-- C.7.1.
+- 2. Mandalay - 3.
+Moorpark - 4.
+Ormond Beach - 5.
+Santa Clara - C.5.2.
+Acceptable Points of Interconnection include the following: - C.5.2.1.
+A West LA Basin or Moorpark High Voltage substation - C.5.2.2.
+An existing substation bus that is directly electrically connected to a West LA Basin or Moorpark High Voltage substation - C.5.2.3.
+A transmission or distribution line that only interconnects substation buses that are directly electrically connected to a West LA Basin or Moorpark High Voltage substation - C.5.2.4.
+A new substation bus that will be part of the CAISO Grid, directly electrically connected to a West LA Basin or Moorpark High Voltage substation - C.5.3.C.5.2.
+For each proposed project, Seller is required to provide any current, up-to-date reports for the Interconnection System Impact Study and Interconnection Facilities Study or any other Interconnection Study documents as they are available. - C.6.
+Contract Term - C.6.1.
+Some portion of project deliverability must include the entire calendar year 2021 (from 1/1/2021 to 12/31/2021) - C.6.2.
+Projects can start Delivery (COD) as early as 1/1/2018, subject to C.7.1 - C.6.3.
+Projects that are directly electrically connected to the Goleta, Johanna or Santiago High Voltage substations can start Delivery as early as 1/1/2015, subject to C.7.1 - C.7.
+Proposal Structure - C.7.1.
 SCE will accept mutually-inclusive Proposals (i.e., "Package Deals" or any similar requirement by Seller that an individual Proposal may only be selected by SCE if other specific Proposals are also selected).
 Seller must clearly identify all Proposals with a mutual-inclusive limitation. - C.7.2.
 SCE will accept mutually-exclusive Proposals (i.e., a requirement by Seller that an individual Proposal may not be selected if other specific Proposals are selected).
 Seller must clearly identify all Proposals with a mutualexclusivity limitation. - C.8.
 Site Control (Gas Fired and CHP projects only) - C.8.1.
-SCE intends that the definition of "Site" and "Site Control" for purposes of offers to mean the land upon which the project is expect to be located (but not to encompass the rights-of-way on which Seller's generation tie line between the project and the Interconnection Point shall be constructed).
-Gas fired generation and CHP proposals must demonstrate Site Control or the Proposal will be dropped from further consideration. - C.9.
-Fuel Supply and Interconnection (Gas Fired and CHP projects only) - C.9.1.
+SCE intends that the definition of "Site" and "Site Control" not only for purposes of offers to mean the land upon which the project is expect to be located,-(but also to encompass the rights-of-way on which Seller's generation tie line between the project and the Interconnection Point shall be constructed.-).
+Gas fired generation, CHP, energy storage, and renewable CHP proposals must demonstrate Site Control or the Proposal will be dropped from further consideration.

+- C.9.
+Fuel Supply and Interconnection (gas fired Gas Fired and CHP projects only) - C.9.1.
 Seller must be responsible for the cost of all incremental gas-related and gas transportation infrastructure necessary for Seller or SCE to deliver firm fuel to the project.
 If the project is powered by natural gas and firm gas transportation service is available, then SCE requires firm gas transportation service to the project.